Complex CNN CSI Enhancer for Integrated Sensing and Communications: ISAC Complex CNN CSI Enhancer

-The dimension of the tensors is denoted as $\left[ {C \times P \times {N_c}} \right]$, where $C$ is the channel number of input tensor, $P$ is the number of antennas, $N_c$ is the number of subcarriers.
+The dimension of a CSI tensor is denoted by $\left[ {C \times P \times {N_c}} \right]$, where $C$ is the channel number of the input tensor, $P$ is the number of antennas, and $N_c$ is the number of subcarriers.
 The output of each complex CNN has the same channel number as the input, while the intermediate tensor output can have different channel numbers.
-The channel numbers of the intermediate output of CNN 1 and 2 are $C_1$ and $C_2$, respectively.
+The channel numbers of the intermediate output of CNNs 1 and 2 are $C_1$ and $C_2$, respectively.
 In this paper, the input and output CSI tensors are all with 1 channel.
-The dimension of the convolution kernel is $3 \times 3$ for both CNN 1 and 2.
+The dimension of the convolution kernel is $3 \times 3$ for both CNNs 1 and 2.